 Bale and Damon are the films dynamic duo, there would really be no film without them.
 Damon brings a solid lead performance to the fray with the cool-headed and smart Shelby, this is all in comparison to Bale’s Miles, who the film is trying to really make shine as much as possible.
 Damon almost cools the jets slightly to let him shine even more.
 But even without him cooling off, Bale is outstanding and reminiscent of The Fighter, from mega specific English accent to the presence he brings to the screen.
 He will be going for wins but at the very least the man deserves a nomination for the carrying he brings to the film.

-His relationship with his son, Peter (Noah Jupe) is the crux of the film.
-You can’t have an underdog without the family in the background and that’s what Jupe provides in spades, a kid obsessed with dad.
-Bale just commands the screen and goes off the wire but Jupe is there to ground him and stop him just before he gets his teeth into the scenery, an issue I have with Bale a lot of the time.
+His relationship with his son, Peter (Noah Judd) is the crux of the film.
+You can’t have an underdog without the family in the background, and that’s what Judd provides in spades, a kid obsessed with dad.
+Bale commands the screen and goes off the wire, but Judd is there to ground him and stop him just before he gets his teeth into the scenery, an issue I have with Bale a lot of the time.

-Technically the film excels too, Mangold really knows how to bring you into the action on the screen.
+Technically the film excels too; Mangold knows how to bring you into the action on the screen.
 You’re immersed in the sights and sounds of the Le Man’s raceway in France.
 The film is so vivid you feel as if you’re in the cockpit.
-This was just in a standard screening too, where the surrounds really get a workout.
+I saw this at a standard screening too!
+The surrounds get a workout.
 I couldn’t imagine seeing this in something like IMAX, it could maybe give you travel sickness from the speeds you’re travelling at.
 The cinematography is quite simply stunning.
 The film has an authentic 1960s feel to it that very few films manage to capture when they aim for that point in time.
-You feel sucked in by every aspect and captivated by the drama on-screen, basically, it is just a really good movie.
+You feel sucked in by every aspect and captivated by the drama on-screen.
+It is just an excellent movie.